kellenproctor/FSND-P5-server-configuration/README.md

 Also, before we dive into this, hats off to Digital Ocean for some fantastic Community tutorials.
 I think most of the links in the Resource Lists, and some other ones I used, came from them.
 Also, thanks a bunch to Michael for the Configuring Linux Web Servers class.
 That was tremendously helpful to get up to speed.
 Alright, here we go:

-####Basic Configuration
+#### Basic Configuration
-######Launch Virtual Machine
+###### Launch Virtual Machine
 I set up the Virtual Machine, followed steps 1-5 in the Udacity Development environment guide, no brainer.
+For the next few steps, I did everything as root, since I hadn't set up the user "grader" yet.
+Everything that follows, up until the creation of the user "grader" was done as "root"

 While working on the project, I realized that I had to use the `ssh` command a lot, and I remember setting up some sort of file to make it easier to do, so all you had to type was
 `ssh udacity`
 instead of the full
 `ssh -i ~/.ssh/udacity_key.rsa root@52.37.15.134`
-command (please note that I did set up a grader user, and most of the work done past the initial stages were with the grader user and `sudo`, this is just for example).
+command.
 So I found this great article at Nerderati called [Simplify your life with an ssh config file](http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/), set up a config file at `~/.ssh/config`, and added the following to it
 ```bash
 Host udacity
    Hostname 52.37.15.134